steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``GPU_ENABLE_PAL``
-        | Enables PAL backend.
+        | Specifies PAL backend.
       - ``2``
       - | 0: ROC
         | 1: PAL
         | 2: ROC or PAL

     * - | ``GPU_ENABLE_WAVE32_MODE``
-        | Enables Wave32 compilation in HW if available.
+        | Enables Wave32 compilation in hardware, if available.
       - ``1``
       - | 0: Disable
         | 1: Enable

     * - | ``GPU_ENABLE_WGP_MODE``
-        | Enables WGP Mode in HW if available.
+        | Enables WGP Mode in hardware, if available.
+Workgroups of waves are
+        | dispatched in one of two modes: CU or WGP.
       - ``1``
-      - | 0: Disable
+      - | 0: CU mode.
+The waves of a workgroup are distributed across just two SIMD32’s.
-        | 1: Enable
+        | 1: WGP mode.
+The waves of a workgroup are distributed across all 4 SIMD32’s within a workgroup.

     * - | ``GPU_FORCE_BLIT_COPY_SIZE``
-        | Size in KB of the threshold below which to force blit instead for sdma.
+        | Specifies the threshold size in KB, under which blit is forced instead of SDMA.
       - 0
-      - Unit: kilobyte (kB)
+      -

     * - | ``GPU_FORCE_QUEUE_PROFILING``
-        | Force command queue profiling by default.
+        | Forces command queue profiling.
       - ``0``
       - | 0: Disable
         | 1: Enable

     * - | ``GPU_FLUSH_ON_EXECUTION``
-        | Submit commands to HW on every operation.
+        | Submits commands to hardware on every operation.
       - ``0``
       - | 0: Disable
         | 1: Enable